lougheedlab/eDNA_Manual/src/sections/Section 8.rst

 minimize contamination, HEPA filtration, a one-way workflow, and are easily cleaned and sterilized.
 Because of the price and the need for a clean eDNA dedicated space (:numref:`table_1`), it is often more cost-effective to collaborate with eDNA researchers or use services provided by companies.
-See :numref:`flowchart_with_costs` for rough estimates on costs and labour requirements.
+See :numref:`fig_flowchart_with_costs` for rough estimates on costs and labour requirements.

 - Examples of academic eDNA research labs in Canada: Lougheed Lab (Queen’s University, ON), Clare Lab (York University, ON), Cristescu Lab (McGill University, QC) Hanner Lab (University of Guelph, ON),